 Germany: 5 South Koreans convicted in fatal exorcism case

-A 16-year-old South Korean covers his face as he is led into a court room in Frankfurt, Germany, Monday, Feb.
+He is the main suspect accused of murder following the death a 41-year-old woman in an apparent exorcism ... .
+A 16-year-old South Korean covers his face as he is led into a court room by a lawyer in Frankfurt, Germany, Monday, Feb.
 20, 2017.
-He is the main suspect accused of murder following the death a 41-year-old woman in an apparent exorcism ritual in a room in a Frankfurt hotel.

 Comments